The Gymnosperm Database

 C. torulosa Himalaya: Pakistan to Yunnan (China).

-C. cashmeriana Arunachal Pradesh (India) and Bhutan.
+C. cashmeriana Arunachal Pradesh (India).

-C. gigantea China: Xizang (SE Tibet).
+C. majestica China: Xizang (SE Tibet).

-C. chengiana China: S Gansu and N Sichuan.
+C. chengiana China: Sichuan.

 C. duclouxiana China: Guizhou, SW Sichuan, C and NW Yunnan, and SE Xizang (Tibet).

-C. funebris Vietnam and most of S China (Anhui, Fujian, Gansu, N Guangdong, N Guangxi, E Guizhou, Henan, W Hubei, Hunan, Jiangxi, Shaanxi, Sichuan, Yunnan, and Zhejiang).
+C. funebris Viet Nam and most of S China (Anhui, Fujian, Gansu, N Guangdong, N Guangxi, E Guizhou, Henan, W Hubei, Hunan, Jiangxi, Shaanxi, Sichuan, Yunnan, and Zhejiang).

 Remarkable Specimens